JulianVerjan/CallMonitor/README.md

 The above graph shows the app modularisation:
 -   `:app` depends on `:commons:resources` and indirectly depends on `:features`.
+-   `:serverapp` depends on `:commons:resources` and directly depends on `lib:server` feature.
 -   `:features` modules depends on `:commons`, `:lib:network`, `:lib:data` and `:lib:model`.
 -   `:commons` only depends for possible utils on `:lib`.
 -   `:lib` don’t have any dependency.

 #### App module

-The `:app` module is the main entry of the app which is needed to create the app bundle.
+The `:app` module is the main entry of the client app which is needed to create the app bundle.
 It is also responsible for initiating the [dependency graph]

+#### Sever app

+The `:serverapp` module is the main entry of the server app. is responsible for responding to requests for information and data storage from the client app.
+The above using the `lib:server` module.

-#### Core module
+#### Core module(Network)

 The `:lib:network` module is an android library  for serving network requests.
-Providing the data source for the catalog information.
+Providing the data source for the call log, call status and services information.

-#### Core module
+#### Core module(Data)

 The `:lib:data` module is an android library  and contains the use cases that fetch the data for the view models.

+#### Core module(Server)

+The `:lib:server` module is an android library  and contains the necessary classes to respond to requests and store the information coming from the client app.

 #### Features modules

-In the `:features` module you will find the feature for detect a face, creates a videos and then pushed it to the server
+In the `:features` module you will find the feature capable of serving call data to clients on the same network.

 #### Commons modules